deyRupak/tech/script.md

 *Switch to the code editor and show the creation of an abstract Node class.*

 **Voiceover:**

-"Here I have created an abstract `BaseNode` class that will handle the shared logic.
-We’ll create a base class with common properties like `Handles`, `content`, and `text`.
-Then, specific node types can extend this class and customize the functionality."

-*Type code for the Node abstraction, showing the base class and its methods (e.g., `Node.js`).*

-**Voiceover:**

-"This `Node` class will contain all the shared behavior, so when we add new nodes, we can simply extend this class and avoid duplicating code."
+"This `BaseNode` will contain all the shared behavior, so when we add new nodes, we can simply extend this class and avoid duplicating code."

 *Show example of creating five new nodes by extending the `Node` class, e.g., `NewInputNode.js`, `NewOutputNode.js`, etc.*